The Many Gods of NOLA Carnival

 Krewe of Orpheus—derives its name from the son of Apollo and Calliope.
 Although not a god but rather half god and half mortal, Orpheus received the lyre from his father, Apollo, and played it to perfection.
-It’s no secret that this krewe was founded by Harry Connick Jr., and with his musical talents, Orpheus is a perfect fit.
+It's no secret that this krewe was founded by Harry Connick Jr., who also appeared as Orpheus' monarch during the krewe's 2018 parade.
+With his musical talents, Orpheus is a perfect fit.

 Krewe of Oshun—derives its name from a Yoruba goddess of the river.
 She is considered the most powerful goddess and has human attributes.